gnclmorais/blog/_drafts/2016-12-21-binary-in-javascript.md

 ### `>>>` (Zero-fill) right shift

 `>>>` is a specific case of right shift, where the new bits coming from the left towards the right are always 0, independent of the sign of the number.
+A consequence of it is that it turns any negative number into positive.

 ```
  9       : 0000 0000 1001